Dental BridgeAnnapolis, MD

 Dental Bridge vs. Dental Implants

-When replacing one missing tooth, choosing between a dental bridge and a dental implant-supported crown can seem overwhelming.
+When replacing one missing tooth, you can choose between a dental bridge and a dental implant-supported crown.
 If you have two or more missing teeth, you can choose between two types of dental bridges.
 A fixed dental bridge secured to your natural teeth, or we can also secure it to dental implants.

 The Dental Bridge Process